emilliman5/Bpipes/README.md

 # Bpipes
-Bpipe and associated analysis scripts
+Bioinformatics pipelines written for use in Bpipe